 Architects first drew their plans with the help of Pachacuti himself.
 As with any new build, scale models were constructed and base camps of operation were set up in the zone of Mandorpampa.

 The city was built to keep royalty and lower-class workers separate.
-It was inhabited by a select few coming from Cusco and other regions of the Empire who came to carry out political, cultural and religious duties.
+It was inhabited by a select few coming from Cusco and other regions of the Empire who came to carry out political, cultural, and religious duties.

 There were different tiers within the complex that held different purposes.
 For example, urban, agricultural, religious and working quarters.